 An HTTP error 500 appears something like this:

 - HTTP 500: Error

 - 500 Error

 This error can appear not only on your computer while browsing, but also on smartphone browsers as well.

-There are many causes of an 500 internal server error.
+There are many causes of a 500 internal server error.
 Some of the causes are

 - Internal server errors are blocking the access of users to the website

-- Module Errors are occurring in the main web page
+- Module Errors are occurring on the main web page

 - Application closing up on the main server

-- Web server has more load than it can contain
+- The web server has more load than it can contain

-- Main module is restarting on the website server
+- The main module is restarting on the website server

 - Access is not allowed for users in a particular area

 - Handler configuration is not done properly in pipeline mode